Skip to content

 });

-For each (locale, group), files from both directories are loaded and merged.
+For each (locale, namespace), files from both directories are loaded and merged.
 Later directories win on conflicts.

 Persistence

-FSStore.set(...) writes the updated group back to disk as JSON:
+FSStore.set(...) writes the updated namespace back to disk as JSON:

 typescript